Edge Computing vs. Cloud Computing: What's the Difference

 Cloud computing provides on-demand access to computing resources through the internet, so someone in an office across the country can access their files or software-as-a-service (SaaS) application from any internet-enabled device.

-Approximately half of all corporate data is now stored in the cloud.
+More than half of all corporate data is now stored in the cloud.
 In 2020, spending on cloud infrastructure overtook on-premises spending for the first time, further demonstrating the continued shift toward cloud computing.
-While a variety of factors have contributed to this shift, some primary drivers of cloud adoption include:
+Although various factors have contributed to this shift, some primary drivers of cloud adoption include:

-• The rising prevalence of the SaaS model and cloud-based office tools like Google Workspace.
+• The rising prevalence of the SaaS model and cloud-based office tools, such as Google Workspace.

 • The convenience and efficiency companies enjoy when accessing tools and documents from various locations.